Paula Badosa pics and videos

 She started the season representing Spain at the United Cup.[99]
 She came back from a set down to defeat Harriet Dart in the first round robin tie against Great Britain.[100]
 She was scheduled to play the mixed doubles alongside Rafa Nadal, but both withdrew as Spain had already lost the tie.[101]
 Despite being scheduled to play both singles and mixed doubles again at the second round robin tie against Australia, she did not take part in any of those matches as Spain had no chances of advancing to the knockout stage.[102]

 At the Adelaide International 2, she reached the semifinals with wins over Anett Kontaveit,[103] lucky loser Kaia Kanepi[104] and Beatriz Haddad Maia.[105]
 She had to withdraw from her semifinal match against Daria Kasatkina due to a tight injury.[106]
-That injury made her miss the Australian Open, where she was scheduled to play Caty McNally in the first round,[107] dropping outside of the top 20 in the rankings.
+That injury made her miss the Australian Open, where she was scheduled to play Caty McNally in the first round,[107] dropping outside of the top 20.

 She recovered in time for the middle east swing, but had to withdraw from the Abu Dhabi Open ahead of her first round match against Liudmila Samsonova due to illness.[108]
 At the Qatar Open, she suffered a straight sets first round loss to Haddad Maia.[109]
 The following week at Dubai, Samsonova came back from a set down to defeat Badosa in the first round.[110]